 • Increased biodiversity

-Results after four years of research
+Research results after 4 years research

 Managers and guardians have more time to themselves, are more relaxed and more effective at realizing their goals.
 There’s improved organization, communication, productivity and finances in organizations.
 This is what a four-year research project showed about the effects of ECOintention.
 The research was carried out in 2014, 2008, 2007 and 2005 in projects run by the third and fourth year trainees in the vocational program to become an ECOintention Practitioner.